InfernoDragon0/Project1003/README.md

 ## Main Game Loop
 - [X] Tamago sprite (ONE)
 - [X] Mini game for the sprites (Platformer + Gambler + Goldsweeper)
-- [X] Rune of Luck +1/2/3/4, Rune of Speed +1/2/3/4, Rune of Fortune +1/2/3/4, Rune of Agility +1/2/3/4
+- [X] Rune of Luck/Blood/Fortune/Agility +1/2/3/4
-- [X] Luck rune .. increases gold gen passively
+- [X] Luck rune .. gold gen increases to 2/3/5/10
-- [X] Blood rune increases your health
+- [X] Blood rune increases your health to 115/135/170/210
-- [X] Fortune rune .. decreases food cost
+- [X] Fortune rune .. decreases food cost to 7/6/4/1
-- [X] Agility rune increases your health regeneration per action
+- [X] Agility rune increases your health regeneration to 2/3/6/15
 - [X] Up to 10 Runes can be stored, but you can only have 2 equipped
 - [ ] RUN! is free to play: Mini game rewards gold, health loss per obstacle hit
 - [X] TamaGOLD uses gold each round and rewards Runes/Gold/Jackpot Gold/Nothing